arthurspedine/belfosh/README.md

 # Spring Web Bookshelf

-This project aim to enhance my understanding of Spring Boot (JPA, WEB) and interactions with pure JavaScript, built upon the Google Books API.
+This project aimed to enhance my understanding of Spring Boot (JPA, WEB) and interactions with pure JavaScript, built upon the Google Books API.

 ## Technologies